 Tip of the iceberg

 Idiom used to show that even if courts convicted ten times the number of actual offenders, it would never be enough.

-Mental suffering of varying intensity and duration, as specified by an accuser or by an accuser's friend or counsellor.
-Trauma has a profound effect on the consistency of the accuser's testimony (see discrepancy).
-Suspects are immune from trauma.
+Mental suffering of varying type, intensity and duration, as specified by a victim or by a victim's friend or counsellor.
+Trauma has a profound effect on the consistency of the victim's testimony (see discrepancy).
+Offenders are immune from trauma.